kamejosh/owlbear-hp-tracker/docs/store.md

 # HP Tracker

-A Tool to keep track of the HP of Character Tokens.
+A Tool to keep track of the HP/AC/Initiative of Character Tokens.
 With visibility options to hide information from players (like Boss HP).

-With this tool the HP for each Token can be setup.
-Max HP and current HP can be entered and displayed in the Tool Window, where all current activated HP are visible.

-For each Token there is a setting to hide the HP in the Tool window from the players (default) and show the HP information beneath the Token on the Map (follows player visibility setting).

-The HP changes can be made in the Tool window and are reflected in both the settings popover and the info text beneath the token.
+Add Monster Sheets (using the Open5e API) to your monster tokens, with easy search and click.
+To have all stats and a bilities on one screen.

+You can hide or display only an HP Bar to indicate the HP Status without revealing too much information, or hide all information entirely from your characters.

+Reordering the Tokenlist via Drag and Drop (for GMs only) is possible, without changing the order in the list visible by the player.

+For activated Tokens the HP can be changed directly in the context menu of the Token (also for multiple tokens at the same time).